Gapcoin1/gapcoin/README.md

 Go into gapcoin repository after cloned, CTRL H to view hidden folders, Cut and paste the included .gapcoin file into your Linux Home Directory where gapcoin repository is located.

-NOTE .GAPCOIN IS SEPERATE FROM THE GAPCOIN REPOSITORY CODE WHERE GAPCOIN IS BUILT
+NOTE .GAPCOIN IS SEPERATE FROM THE GAPCOIN REPOSITORY CODE WHERE GAPCOIN IS CLONED

 **cd gapcoin**